 The dress code for these cruise lines is smart-casual for the main dining rooms and specialty restaurants but casual everywhere else onboard.
 But some guests like to dress up – think an evening gown or a dinner suit, as you certainly should if you want to!

-Many of the newer ships these cruise lines offer have well over 3500 guests, some reaching up to 6700 guests.
+Many of the newer ships these cruise lines offer have well over 3500 guests, some reaching up to 6700.
 They are busy, unique, and great fun.
 Does this suit what you are looking for?

 A classic cruise is an excellent choice for a first-time cruise